 Final Fantasy XII: The first game to be published following the merger with Enix.
 Things are looking grim for Ivalice when Dalmasca, the biggest obstacle to the Archadian Empire, falls overnight after their king is murdered by one of his own knights.
 However, something about the whole mess doesn't add up, and a team of adventurers - including a destitute princess, a pair of sky pirates, and an orphan from the streets - are compelled to break the supposed traitor out of jail and discover the truth.
 The gameplay of XII is modeled on an MMORPG, but with linear quests and various characters/races/summons from Tactics..

-Final Fantasy XIII: The story takes place in the floating, isolationist city of Cocoon.
+Final Fantasy XIII: The story takes place in the floating, isolationist mini-Dyson sphere of Cocoon.
 Several hundred years ago, a "War of Transgression" took place between Cocoon and the vast, lush, primeval surface world, Pulse.
 Since then, Cocoon's governmental body ruthlessly "purges" anyone who comes into contact with Pulse.
-A former solider, Lightning (explicitly a Gender Flip of Cloud Strife), is forced to go on the lam after her sister is branded a l'Cie, servants of the godlike beings called fal'Cie, and nabbed by the government.
+A former solider, Lightning (explicitly a Gender Flip of Cloud Strife), is forced to go on the lam after her sister is branded a Pulse l'Cie, servants of the godlike beings called fal'Cie of the planet below, and nabbed by the government.

 Final Fantasy XIV: Another MMORPG set in the nation of Eorzea which faces threats from an ongoing Cold War with the ruthless and technologically advanced military state Garlemald and its Tin Tyrant generals, while also dealing with the beast-tribes and their Primals, as well as the enigmatic Ascians.